Charter Hall: History

-On June 2005, the company held an initial public offering to list on the Australian Securities Exchange.
+In June 2005, the company held an initial public offering to list on the Australian Securities Exchange.

-In 2010, the company acquired Macquarie Group’s real estate platform.
+In 2010, the company acquired Macquarie Group's real estate platform.

-On November 2016, Charter Hall Long WALE REIT listed on Australian Securities Exchange which at the time was the largest ever initial public offering for a diversified property trust in the Australian market.
+In November 2016, Charter Hall Long WALE REIT listed on Australian Securities Exchange which at the time was the largest ever initial public offering for a diversified property trust in the Australian market.

-On August 2018, Charter Hall acquired rival Folkestone in a $205 million cash deal.
+In August 2018, Charter Hall acquired rival Folkestone in a $205 million cash deal.

 In 2021, Charter Hall acquired a 50% stake in Paradice Investment Management for $207 million.

 Properties

 Virtually all investments are based in Australasia.